Panel presentations: Does speaker order really matter?

 On speaker panels, does the panelist order matter?
 If you’ve ever attended or spoken on a panel, you know it’s hard to make a panel presentation interesting enough to capture and hold the audience’s attention.

 Why?
-Because each panelist must speak on the same topic yet differentiate herself or himself from the other speakers by saying something new and relevant.
+Because each panelist must speak on the same topic yet differentiate from the other speakers by saying something new and relevant.

 In a word, yes.

 What people remember from a panel

 First of all, think about panelist order in light of the much-studied serial-position effect.

 People often remember the last items presented, which is called the recency effect.
 People also remember the first items presented, which is called the primacy effect.
 But people tend to forget the items that land in the middle.